NHL Hockey: Reception

 NHL Hockey was met with acclaim by contemporary video game publications.
 Game Informers reviewers, Andy McNamara and Rick Petzolt, both praised several aspects of the game.
 McNamara lauded the available options, the multiplayer modes, and the visuals.
 He summarized his comments by stating that NHL Hockey alone was worth purchasing a Sega Genesis.
 Petzolt echoed similar comments about the graphical details.
 In rating the audio, he extolled the realism and sound effects.
 Conversely, McNamara rated the audio lower, calling the sounds "realistic enough".
 Both commented that while the game's action could be a little slow, it was nonetheless entertaining.
-Julian Rignall and Richard Leadbetter, Mean Machiness review staff, also lauded many of the title's features such as the gameplay options, audio-visuals, and replayability.
+Julian Rignall and Richard Leadbetter, Mean Machiness review staff, also lauded many features such as the gameplay options, audio-visuals, and replayability.
 They praised the atmosphere created by the music and sound effects, calling them "awesome" and realistic, respectively.
 The two described the game sprites as "stunningly detailed" and summed up their review as "simply stunning", urging readers to purchase it immediately.

 The review staff of MegaTech magazine praised the game's replay value, calling it a "superb sports simulation" and one of the best available.
 Writing for ACE magazine, Rignall again complimented the game, calling it an "essential purchase" for Sega Genesis owners.
 He commented that NHL Hockey was one of the few sports games that could be called a classic, citing its ease of play and replay value.
-Julian Broadman of Raze magazine praised many of the title's features such as the instant replay function, simple controls, graphical presentation, Hubbard's audio work, and overall accessibility.
+Julian Broadman of Raze magazine praised many features such as the instant replay function, simple controls, graphical presentation, Hubbard's audio work, and overall accessibility.